rubyaustralia/rubyconfau-2013-cfp/cczona_c_zona-schemas-for-humans/README.md

   > "Inspirational challenges to the community"
 —[Alex Chaffee](https://twitter.com/alexch/status/248118835130019843)

+  > “‘Schemas For The Real World’ was one of the few moments in a tech-heavy conference that acknowledged our users are real people with motivations that extend beyond our own business concerns — an important point too often glossed over for simplicity or convenience.” —Josh French

   > "...surprisingly mind-expanding...a breath of fresh air..."
 [Avdi Grimm](http://devblog.avdi.org/2012/11/19/on-britruby/)

   > "Loved, loved, loved your talk.
 You walked right through the issue and sorted it out definitively.
 Thank you"